Category Archives: Peregrines

 Why is avian flu taking a toll on the coast but not inland?
 Read why in this blog at the Center for Conservation Biology.

 p.s.
-I have not heard of this problem occurring in Pennsylvania, perhaps because our turnover rate mirrors Virginia’s inland statistics.
+I have not heard of this peregrine declines occurring in Pennsylvania, which is mostly an inland state.
+Perhaps our turnover rate mirrors Virginia’s inland statistics.

 Peregrine News in Early July